Hands on: Hands on: iPhone 11 review

 Apart from the camera improvements, it’s mostly the power that’s been upped, so we’ll need to find out whether this phone offers a material upgrade over last year’s model.

-But let’s not move away from the headline here - the iPhone 11 is one of the cheapest iPhones in years, and so many users will be drawn to the fact that you can now get a new iPhone for far less than the $999 most expect.
-It’s not the most powerful, but does offer some decent features for a handset from Apple at this price point.
+But let’s not move away from the headline here - the iPhone 11 is one of the cheapest iPhones in years, and so many users will be drawn to the fact that you can now get a brand-new iPhone for far less than the $999 many might have expected.
+It’s not the most powerful smartphone out there, but does offer some decent features for a handset from Apple at this price point.